sevenval/flat-docs/cookbook/test-templates.md

 >
 > <details><summary>💡 Hint…</summary>
 >
-> Hint: Number 1 reason for invalid JSON syntax are [commas](/reference/templating/comma.md).
+> Hint: The number one reason for invalid JSON syntax are [commas](/reference/templating/comma.md).
 > </details>

 After we have fixed the bug in the template, the test result should look like this: